 The second photo on the right shows a lunar fog bow with a hint of aurora borealis in the night sky.

-Sun Pillars are created by reflection of sunlight through ice plate crystals as they fall towards the Ruby-Antlers-Sunset_0742ground with their bases horizontal.
+Sun Pillars are created by reflection of sunlight through ice plate crystals as they fall towards the ground with their bases horizontal.
 This acts like a microscopic mirror reflecting the sun's image up or down depending on which side of the sun the crystals are.
 Light Pillars are formed from the same ice crystals as those creating a sun pillar, but from an artificial light source on the ground.

 Both photos show the setting sun with a tall light beam shinning above it.
 The picture on the right also has a faint tangent arc which is covered in more detail below.